 Industry 4.0 is a trend that fuses traditional manufacturing and industrial factories with digital.
 It is referred to as “the fourth industrial revolution”, the main aim of Industry 4.0 is to automate production processes where applicable to the point where all these processes are automated and controlled in real-time.

 For example, there could be a machine with a sensor that interacts with another device based on incoming data, all happening without the intervention of another human.
-Thus, Industry 4.0 can blur the line of actual and virtual warehouses that can free the workforce for more competent collaboration.
+Thus, Industry 4.0 can blur the line between actual and virtual warehouses that can free the workforce for more competent collaboration.

 A key technology of Industry 4.0 is the Internet of Things (IoT).
 This is a network of connected physical objects that communicate based on calculated data and their environment, including data fed from outside.
 It can lead to new functions, services, and benefits for manufacturers.